UC-OSPO-Network/ucospo.net/content/_index.md

 body = '''
 Welcome to the University of California Open Source Program Office Network!

-The UC OSPO Network is a groundbreaking initiative that harnesses the collective power of six UC campuses to revolutionize open source practices in academia.
+The UC OSPO Network is a groundbreaking initiative that harnesses the collective power of six UC campuses to revolutionize open-source practices in academia.
 This collaborative effort aims to amplify the impact of research, public service, and education across the University of California system.

-Join us in shaping the future of open source in academia and beyond.
+Join us in shaping the future of open-source in academia and beyond.

 [Read more about the UC OSPO Network](/about).
 '''